 There is no time for downtime.
 This is a case where the old saying "Time is money" is particularly relevant.
 The efficient and effective operation of your facility depends on the maintenance management and service you provide.
 There is a steep learning curve that comes with introducing the latest technology to your facility and teams, but the rewards are particularly large when it comes to reducing troubleshooting.

-Throughout this article, we will be examining some of the main challenges that maintenance teams encounter when attempting to reduce unplanned downtime.
+Throughout this article, we will be examining some of the main challenges that maintenance teams encounter when attempting to reduce unplanned downtime in maintenance.
 We will also advise you on how digitization can be used to eliminate those obstacles.

 What is Downtime?

-Before we look at ways to reduce downtime, we must understand their types.
+Before we look at ways to reduce downtime in maintenance, we must understand their types.
 Downtime comes in various forms, and not all are bad.
 The downtime of assets or equipment is the amount of time they are unavailable.
 There can be planned and unplanned downtimes.

 The term 'unplanned downtime' perfectly describes it.
 It is downtime that occurs due to unexpected events.
 Most often, unplanned downtime is caused by equipment breakdowns.

 Having 'planned downtime' for equipment is far more beneficial.
 In other words, this is the "break" needed to perform routine maintenance on equipment or systems.